Open-MBEE/TMT-SysML-Model/README.md

 An overview of system level simulation in general and the purpose of this model in particular you can find in this [video](https://www.youtube.com/watch?v=MLa8IVuJeBc)

+You need MagicDraw 18.0 and CST 18.3 to run the simulations.